HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 Note: this statement will record the executed statements into binlog of the corresponding data source.
 When operating data sources with replication relations, care should be taken to avoid the master-slave replication synchronization exception.

-- Specify all datasource_ids with writing binlog：
+- Specify all datasource_ids with writing binlog:

 /*!hotdb:dsid=all*/SQL to be executed